worldbank/gld/Support/Z - GLD Ecosystem Tools/GLD Classification Code Checks/README.md

 ## What is the issue?

-GLD harmonization often needs to identify whether raw industry and occupation codes align with an ISIC or ISCO revision before assigning `industrycat_isic` or `occup_isco`.
+GLD harmonization often needs to identify which ISIC or ISCO revision a raw industry or occupation variable most likely follows before assigning `industrycat_isic` or `occup_isco`.

-These Stata helper commands compare the unique codes in the loaded data with the GLD helper lists used in the single-survey quality checks.
+The main difficulty is that the raw data may contain only numeric codes, while the questionnaire or codebook may not clearly state the classification revision.
+In those cases, a harmonizer needs a quick way to compare the observed code list against the available GLD reference lists.

 ## How is it addressed?

-The folder includes two commands:
+This folder includes two Stata commands:

-- `gld_isic_check`: checks industry codes against available ISIC helper-list versions.
+- `gld_isic_check`: compares observed industry codes against available ISIC helper-list versions.
-- `gld_isco_check`: checks occupation codes against available ISCO helper-list versions.
+- `gld_isco_check`: compares observed occupation codes against available ISCO helper-list versions.

-Each command reports how many unique codes match each reference version and the share of unique codes matched.
-With the `show` option, the command lists codes in the data that do not match a given reference version.
+Each command collapses the loaded data to the unique non-missing codes in the selected variable, then compares those unique codes with every available reference version.
+The command reports the number and share of unique observed codes that match each version.
+With the `show` option, it lists the observed codes that do not match each version.

+## How is this different from the ISIC ISCO universe check?

+This tool is related to, but different from, the existing [`ISIC ISCO universe check`](../ISIC%20ISCO%20universe%20check/README.md).

+Use the existing `int_classif_universe` command when:

+- the data are already harmonized,
+- the dataset already has `isic_version` or `isco_version`,
+- you want to check one known classification universe, and
+- you want a dataset listing out-of-universe codes with the number of records affected.

+Use `gld_isic_check` or `gld_isco_check` when:

+- you are still deciding which ISIC or ISCO revision the source codes resemble,
+- the source is a raw or candidate harmonization variable,
+- you want to compare the same observed code list against all available reference versions, and
+- you want a quick unique-code match diagnostic before finalizing the harmonization rule.

+In short, `int_classif_universe` is a post-harmonization validation tool for a known version.
+These commands are pre-harmonization or review diagnostics for identifying which version best fits the observed codes.

+These commands also count unique observed codes, not records.
+A code that appears once and a code that appears many times have the same weight in the match percentage.
+If the concern is the number of affected observations after a version has been selected, use `int_classif_universe`.

+## How is this different from the Global collection R check?

+The `Global collection/isic_isco_checks.R` script checks the share of non-missing `industrycat_isic` and `occup_isco` values by year in a prepared data object.
+It is a coverage check.
+It does not compare observed codes to ISIC or ISCO reference lists.

+The commands in this folder check whether the observed code values themselves match the possible values in ISIC or ISCO reference versions.

 ## How to install the functions?